Small Intestinal Bacterial Overgrowth: What to Know

 Lack of Exercise

-No studies have examined the effects of a lack of exercise on the development of small bowel bacterial overgrowth; however, there are for Irritable bowel syndrome (IBS).
+No studies have examined the effects of a lack of exercise on the development of small bowel bacterial overgrowth; however, there are studies for Irritable bowel syndrome (IBS).
 One study found that less active people have a higher chance of developing IBS or having more severe symptoms.

 Poor Diet